-This is the simplest and also the most powerful of all writing prompts.
+This is the simplest and, in this instructor’s opinion, the most powerful of all writing prompts.

 It is this: write pages of sentences that begin with the phrase “I Remember.”
 This assignment is based on a book of the same name by Joe Brainard, an artist and writer, who collected his “I Remember”s in several editions, and are available in book form.

 An excerpt from I Remember is in your Readings folder.